Charading/Shego75HE/README.md

 	];
 }
 ```
- It is designed as one continuous strip though, on `GP17`, but there is a transistor pair on `GP23` which is controlled by the `LED_TOG` custom keycode.
+ It is designed as one continuous strip though, on `GP17`, but there is a transistor pair on `GP23` which is controlled by the `LED_TOG` custom keycode and cuts power to the LEDs.

  When focused on the screen/layer 3 toggled, the status bar will turn blue.